12 Family Traditions to Start This Christmas Season

 To me, the best thing about Christmas is reflecting on its true meaning.
 When you think about it, the love that surrounds the meaning of Christmas is something to be overjoyed about.
 On that very day, the Savior of the world was born and through Him, we receive ever-lasting life.
 That is something to definitely smile about.

 I think of years past and how much Christmas meant to me as a child.
 I remember in elementary school caroling with my friends through our neighborhood.
 Bundled up, yet cold, we went from house to house to spread some Christmas cheer.

 Every year my family celebrated together and the memories that I have remain with me all these years later.
 We always had Christmas Eve dinner at my grandparent’s house with all of my aunts, uncles and cousins.
 I remember snow on the ground and all the houses decorated with colorful lights and even now, it makes me smile and long for those times.

-Christmas Eve night my family attended Church.
+After dinner on Christmas Eve night my family attended Church.
 Seeing the candles lit and hearing everyone sing Christmas songs celebrating the birth of Jesus was something so amazing to me.
 The love that filled each pew was something that I will never forget.
-I cherish those memories and always wanted to give my children the same kind of memories.
+I cherish those memories and have always wanted to give my children the same kind of memories.

 A lot can be said for family traditions.
 The ones that I mentioned are only a few, but they are the ones that I remember and cherish the most.
-To me it is important to create wonderful memories for your family and here are some ideas that may just get you on the path to starting some of your own.
+To me it's important to create wonderful memories for your family.
+I have written down some of my favorite traditions that may just get you on the path to starting some of your own.

 12 Family Traditions You Can Start This Christmas Season